gvega76/collstats/README.md

 # collstats
-Get Statistics from collection.stats(), and indexDetails output in JSON format
+Print Statistics for all collections in a database using  `dbcollection.stats( { indexDetails : true } )` output in JSON format

 ## To Run
 Change the first two lines, name for database we want statisticss  and provide  name of the cluster